Financial Aid & Scholarships

 Saunders College of Business may award a limited number of admissions scholarships to accepted students at the time of acceptance.
 The awards are determined after a review of all application materials and therefore cannot be determined until you complete you application in full.

-Eligible students may apply for a merit scholarship after completing 12 credits at RIT.
-Merit Scholarships are reviewed in June for the next academic year.
+Eligible students may apply for a Saunders Undergraduate Merit Award after completing 12 credits at RIT.
+Saunders Merit Awards are reviewed in June for the next academic year.

-Each year many generous alumni and corporate donors contribute funds to dozens of Saunders College of Business merit awards.
+Each year many generous alumni and corporate donors contribute funds to dozens of Saunders Merit Awards.
 These donations enable Saunders College to distribute merit awards to Saunders College of Business students who have demonstrated strong leadership abilities and who have excelled within their academic programs.

-- Awardees must be enrolled in a Saunders College of Business undergraduate program.
+- Be enrolled in a Saunders College of Business undergraduate program.

-- Bridge students are not eligible for Saunders College Merit scholarship award.
+- Bridge students are not eligible for Saunders Merit Awards.

 M&T Bank Scholars Program for Community College Transfers

 The M&T Bank Scholars Program provides a scholarship for one community-college transfer student entering Saunders College of Business as a full-time student.
+The key elements of this program are funding in the form of a scholarship and a mentoring program that provides assistance with career decision-making and planning.
 To be considered for this outstanding opportunity, you must meet the following criteria:

 - Minority student